SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

    << 3
    << 4

-Repeat a block of code until a condition changes using ``while``.
+Use ``while`` to repeat a block of code until a condition changes.
-The condition of a loop can be an the end instead, ensuring that the loop is run at least once.
+The condition of a loop can be at the end instead, ensuring that the loop is run at least once.

 .. testcode:: while